KirillFrolov/obsidian/English/How can parents and teachers motivate children to study more?.md

 ---
 <span style="font-size:12px; color:#888888;">Created: 23.10.2024 14:31</span>

-Motivating children to study more involves creating an environment that [[fosters]] curiosity, positive reinforcement, and a love for learning.
+Motivating children to study more involves creating an environment that [[fosters]] curiosity, positive [[reinforcement]], and a love for learning.
 Both parents and teachers can use a variety of strategies to inspire students without making studying feel like a chore.
 Here are several ways they can achieve this:

 **1. Create a Positive Learning Environment**